28 Habits Of People Whose Lives Get Better Every Year, That Miserable Folks Always Overlook

 Closely related to self-love is self-respect.
 Self-respect is knowing that you are worthy of being treated well by yourself and others, and not allowing yourself to be treated disrespectfully.
 It also means that you value your thoughts, opinions, and experiences.

-15. Continue learning
+15. Continue to learn

-Learning is about interacting with the world and being fascinated by it.
-That’s not something you have to go to school for.
-It can be as simple as regularly learning more about your loved ones’ lives or exploring nature in your backyard.
 It can also be as rigorous as earning a degree.
 At the root of all learning that leads to happiness is curiosity.
 When you allow yourself to become curious about something, you naturally live in the moment — this is a sure way to find happiness.

 16. Breathe deeply

 Shallow, rapid breathing causes a stress response.
 Your muscles tense, and your brain has a difficult time focusing on anything other than looking for the threat.
 And that’s not a recipe for happiness.
 When you can focus on breathing deeply, your body relaxes.
-It’s from this relaxed state you can appreciate the joy and wonder of breathing.
+It’s from this relaxed state that you can appreciate the joy and wonder of breathing.

 17. Sleep soundly

 You require sleep to function at your best.
 Most adults need between seven to nine hours of sleep daily.
-When you don't get the sleep you need, there are a whole host of nasty side effects on your health.
-None of these side effects contribute to a happy life.
-Yet, when you get the sleep you need, you function at your best, so you can enjoy doing things that bring you happiness.
+When you don't get the sleep you need, there are a whole host of nasty side effects on your health

 Advertisement

-18. Strike a (power) pose
+18. Strike a power pose

 In 2010, researchers discovered that posing in high-powered ways for as little as one minute promotes a sense of powerfulness, increased tolerance for risk, and a decrease in stress.
-In other words, you feel good about yourself!
-A simple way to power pose is to stand like your favorite superhero with your feet a little more than hip’s width apart, your hands on your hips, your chest proudly out and your chin held high.
+In other words, you feel good about yourself.

 RELATED: 25 Hard Things That Make Life Better